-Water savings that the proposed code changes would have during the first year that they are in effect are presented in Table 5 along with the associated embedded electricity savings.
-See Section 6.3 of this report for water quality impacts and the methodology used to derive water savings and water quality impacts.
+Water savings that the proposed code changes would have during the first year that they are in effect are presented in Table 6 along with the associated embedded electricity savings.
+See Sections 2.5.3, 3.5.3, 4.5.3, and 5.5.3 of this report for water quality impacts and the methodology used to derive water savings and water quality impacts.
 The methodology used to calculate embedded electricity in water is presented in Appendix B.

-Table 5: First-Year Water and Embedded Electricity Impacts, per kW of ITE Design Load a.
+Table 6: First-Year Water and Embedded Electricity Impacts, per kW of ITE Design a.
 For the increased temperature threshold for economizers submeasure, the HVAC system type determines the impact on water use.
 Comparing the proposed code changes' impact on a water-cooled chiller plant using air economizing, water savings ranges from 100 - 900 gallons per kW of ITE design load depending on climate zone.
-Comparing the proposed code changes' impact on an air-cooled chiller plant using an evaporative cooling tower water economizer compared to a baseline dry cooler, water use increases by 1,000 - 2,500 gallons per kW of ITE design load depending on climate zone.
+Comparing the proposed code changes' impact on an air-cooled cooling plant using an evaporative cooling tower water economizer compared to a baseline dry cooler, water use increases by 1,000 - 2,500 gallons per kW of ITE design load depending on climate zone.
+The results presented in the table represent an estimated average for all economizer system types.